Writing a great fundraising email

 Again, your first ask should come relatively early in your email, ideally sometime after paragraphs 2-4.
 In a traditional email, you’ll follow that up with another 2-4 paragraphs and another ask.
 This second set of paragraphs should argue something slightly different.
 Try and take a different but related approach to convincing someone who may not have been sold by your initial paragraphs to give when they get to that second ask.
 Remember to keep these paragraphs relatively short, so that your email looks visually appealing and easy to read.

 If you’re a candidate just starting out, we strongly recommend that your launch ask is for donations.
 It will be your most urgent need at that point, and the list you start with will likely be made up of past supporters, so they’ll be primed to give right away.
-Make sure you don’t miss out on an important opportunity to jump start your campaign and get supporters invested.
+Make sure you don’t miss out on an important opportunity to jump start your campaign or cause and get supporters invested.

 Subject Lines: The Most Important Test You'll Run